NCERT Solutions for Class 9 Science Chapter 10 - Work and Energy

 Answer:

-The muscular energy of a person is transformed in the form of mechanical energy, which helps to rotate the wheel of bicycle.
+The muscular energy of a person is transformed into the form of mechanical energy, which helps to rotate the wheel of a bicycle.

 Q8.
 Does the transfer of energy take place when you push a huge rock with all your might and fail to move it?
 Where is the energy you spend going?